dualicc/aetherpvp-website/README.md

 # AetherPvP Website

-This is a frontend experiment for a fictional Minecraft PvP network.
+This is a frontend experiment for a fictional Minecraft PvP network

-It was built for learning purposes and is not connected to any real server.
+It was built for learning purposes and is not connected to any real server

-## Tech used
-- HTML
-- CSS
-- JavaScript

 ## Purpose
 Practicing UI design and basic web development structure.